 In the specific context of Hong Kong, there’s most likely nothing more luxurious than a coveted membership at the city’s most elite establishments.
-After all, this is a city that revels at the mention of anything exclusive, limited, reserved for only those in the know — the enviable inner circle.
-It might a socialised space for like-minded connects and industry experts, a belonging to a particular team or sport, or even one dedicated to rejuvenating retreats — a destination to heal.
+After all, this is a city that revels at the mention of anything exclusive or limited and basically anything reserved for only those in the know.
+It’s the enviable inner circle.
+On top of the VIP treatment and world-class facilities, these private clubs serve as a socialised space for like-minded connections and industry experts to gather.
+Those belonging to a particular team or sport, or even one dedicated to rejuvenating retreats also use it as a destination for healing.

 There’s glitz.
 There’s glamour.
 There’s opulence.
-The city’s latest private members’ club, Carlyle & Co., sits above Rosewood Hong Kong, takes inspiration from The Carlyle, a hotel under the Rosewood Hotel Group portfolio located in New York City.
-Here at the Victoria Dockside post, the vivacious energy of the East Coast establishment is infused into a sprawling 25,000 square-foot space that span across 3 floors, 50 storys above ground.
-Talk about that ocean view.
-Especially from the Mediterranean-inspired outdoor terrace — one of the largest in the city.
+Carlyle & Co., sits above Rosewood Hong Kong and takes inspiration from The Carlyle, a hotel under the Rosewood Hotel Group portfolio located in New York City.
+Here at the Victoria Dockside post, the vivacious energy of the East Coast establishment is infused into a sprawling 25,000 square-foot space that spans across three floors and 50 storeys above ground.
+The view of the ocean is unparalleled Eespecially from the Mediterranean-inspired outdoor terrace, which is one of the largest in the city.

 The one that started it all, what a luxury it would be to even be associated with The Hong Kong Club, or as frequenters endearingly refer to as “The Club”.
 An exclusive luxury in itself, really.
 The 1846-founded private members’ club is the place where the city’s most influential rub shoulders and the elite discuss business over perfectly chilled flutes of notable vintages.
 A towering 25-storey colonial-style building — think deep oaks, red-carpeted spiral staircases, Chesterfield sofas and luxurious leather-backed armchairs — houses an extensive range of sports and leisure facilities from a library with over 5,000 books, a ladies lounge, a card room for light daytime games with a cup of tea?
 Along with squash courts and a billiards room.
 Prim, proper and all kinds of fancy.
 Leave your top hat and tulle-lined millinery at the door before entering, please.

-There’s no need to chatter on about the Jockey Club.
+There’s no need to chatter about the Jockey Club.
 It’s known, loved and favourited.
 A choice club for many of the city’s urbanites.
 It’s more than just race bets and good box seats looking over the course here.
-Between the three different locations and two racecourses across the city, there’s lots to be enjoyed and experienced.
+Between the three different locations and two racecourses across the city, there’s lots to enjoy and experience.

-The unveiling of the new extension of Happy Valley chapter, The Hilltop in the Valley, has given much for this long-standing club to talk — and be talked — about.
-Adding on to the monument structure, the freshly built 12 story building spans across over 500,000 square-feet of space and is home to a brand new rota of restaurants, a range of sport facilities including a rooftop tennis course and six-lane swimming pool, a bowling alley, a performance arena, along with horse stables for guided lessons.
+The unveiling of the new extension of the Happy Valley chapter, The Hilltop in the Valley, has given much for this long-standing club to talk — and be talked — about.
+Adding on to the monument structure, the freshly built 12-story building spans across over 500,000 square feet of space and is home to a brand new rota of restaurants, a range of sports facilities including a rooftop tennis course and a six-lane swimming pool, a bowling alley, a performance arena, along with horse stables for guided lessons.

 There’s a striking art deco staircase that winds down towards the main foyer, a Bosendorfer grand piano statued in the corner of the dining room, a converted library room and black and white photographs that collage the crown-moulded walls.
 It may not be a long list of new-and-newer amenities that impress here, but rather honest Cantonese fare and thoughtfully attentive details like original art and heritage antiques that preserve the graceful ambience.